BeGin: Extensive Benchmark Scenarios and An Easy-to-use Framework for Graph Continual Learning: Benchmark Scenarios

 \subsection{Four Incremental Settings}

-We introduce four incremental settings for continual learning with graph data and describe how they can be applied to the above three problems.
-When designing them, we aim to (a) decouple changes in different dimensions (tasks, classes, domains, and time), (b) make the dependency between instances (e.g., connections between nodes) exploitable, and (c) make the input for a task (partially) lost in later tasks so that catastrophic forgetting may happen without careful attention to it.
+We introduce four incremental settings for graph CL and describe how they can be applied to the above three problems.
+When designing them, we aim to decouple changes in different dimensions (tasks, classes, domains, and time) if it does not reflect actual graph dynamics.
+Moreover, we aim to make the dependency between instances (e.g., connections between nodes) exploitable.
+Lastly, we make the input for a task (partially) lost in later tasks so that catastrophic forgetting may happen without careful attention to it.